Shetland dialect: Pronouns

 The indefinite article a is invariant.
-The definite article da //də// is used in more contexts than in Standard English.
+The definite article da /scz/ is used in more contexts than in Standard English.

 Verb phrase

 Like all Germanic languages, it has both strong and weak verbs.
 The language has a number of reflexive verbs, which take the unstressed form of the reflexive pronoun as the second argument.
 Like in most languages with reflexive verbs, they are often verbs that involve change of location or posture.
 This does not translate well into Standard English, since the equivalent verbs are intransitive in Standard English.

 Tense-aspect-mood

 The past tense is marked with the suffix –(e)d/-(i)t with weak verbs or nonlinearly with strong verbs.
 The perfect tense is universally marked with a form of be.
 Modality is expressed with modal verbs.

 Syntax

 The language has a mirative copula come tae be 'it turns out that...'.
 There is an existential marker which inflects for the present and past tense: de ir 'there is' and de wir 'there was', where de < Norn de < Old Norse þet, the weak ablaut n.sg.nom/acc form of the demonstrative þat and ir/wir < Norn er 'is' / var 'was' from vera/vesa 'be'.

 The language has an invariant negator no for lexical verbs and a negative suffix -na for auxiliaries.

 Tags are formed with the negative tag suffix –(e)n + the personal pronoun in the subject form.

 The default imperative has postverbal pronoun_{subj} retention.
 Reflexive verbs show both pronoun_{subj} retention and the object argument.

 Like most languages of the world, it lacks relative pronouns, and marks relativisation with an invariant clause marker at.

 There is a prolific purposive fir tae clause marker.